ghurob2/ghurob/README.md

 - 👀 I’m interested in Hijrah and others thing about web developement also perl
 - 🌱 I’m currently learning to get out from current live style
 - 💞️ I’m looking to collaborate on everything I know about it
-- 📫 I'm still in this earth name as Github to reach Me
+- 📫 I'm still in this earth name as Github and Gmail(profile name at gmail) to reach Me

 <!---
 ghurob2/ghurob2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.